mpowered/nyavi/README.md

 Nyavi is an HTML navigation builder that uses YAML as a configuration DSL.

 -------------
 Views are arranged by controller and action in Nyavi.
-To specify a set of menu items for all the actions an a controller define them as follows in `config/name_of_menu/items.yml`:
+To specify a set of menu items for all the actions in a controller define them as follows in `config/name_of_menu/items.yml`:

     controller_name:
       - item_1: path